Manifesto

 The result: a new means of production grafted onto an old organizational architecture.
 The system rejects the graft.

-We do not write about technology.
-We write about the organizational mechanics that determine whether technology creates value or generates waste.
+I do not write about technology.
+I write about the organizational mechanics that determine whether technology creates value or generates waste.

-We are not a technology newsletter.
-We do not celebrate every new model release or benchmark.
+A technology newsletter celebrating every new model release or benchmark.

-We are not a consulting firm selling a methodology.
-We do not have a proprietary framework to license.
+A consulting firm selling a methodology with a proprietary framework to license.

-We are not neutral observers.
-We have a thesis, and we defend it.
+A neutral observer.
+I have a thesis, and I defend it.

-Each piece we publish must answer: what does this reveal about how organizations actually function?
+Each piece I publish must answer: what does this reveal about how organizations actually function?
 What can a decision-maker do differently on Monday morning?

-If we can't answer those questions, we don't publish.
+If I can't answer those questions, I don't publish.

 Join the readers

-Receive each issue upon publication and our in-depth analyses.
+Receive each issue upon publication and the in-depth analyses.

 Subscribe